 The Cook County Enhanced Collaborative Model to Combat Human Trafficking Task Force is co-led by the Cook County State’s Attorney’s Office, the United States Attorney’s Office for the Northern District of Illinois, The Salvation Army Trafficking Outreach Program and Intervention Techniques (STOP-IT) and the International Organization for Adolescents (IOFA).
 By bringing together various law enforcement and nongovernmental agencies, the Task Force works to identify and combat human trafficking in Cook County and the surrounding areas.

-JANUARY IS NATIONAL HUMAN TRAFFICKING AWARENESS MONTH
+JANUARY 2015 IS NATIONAL SLAVERY & HUMAN TRAFFICKING PREVENTION MONTH

 Sunday, January 11, 2015